Writing Support for Instructors

 Note: In your email please mention the requirements and timetable of your project.

 - LUC's Ignatian Pedagogy: Includes a definition of how LUC faculty should define and practice Ignatian pedagogy in the classroom.

-- Ignatian Pedagogy Certificate Program: The Ignatian Pedagogy (IP) Certificate program was initiated in fall 2015 to help introduce faculty and staff to the basics of Ignatian pedagogy and its application to the teaching and learning mission at Loyola University Chicago.
+- Ignatian Pedagogy Certificate Program: Loyola initiated the Ignatian Pedagogy (IP) Certificate program in fall 2015 to help introduce faculty and staff to the basics of Ignatian pedagogy and its application to the teaching and learning mission at Loyola University Chicago.

-- Ignatian Pedagogy Research Grant: The Faculty Center for Ignatian Pedagogy (FCIP) provides funding for a number of research grants relating to the impact of Ignatian and Jesuit pedagogy on teaching.
+- Ignatian Pedagogy Research Grant: The Faculty Center for Ignatian Pedagogy (FCIP) provides funding for several research grants relating to the impact of Ignatian and Jesuit pedagogy on teaching.
 Provided below is a listing of the awardees with a link to their successful grant application.

 - Pedagogy Presentations: These lectures by Fr.
 Jose Mesa, S.J., Ignatian Pedagogy Faculty Fellow provide examples of Ignatian pedagogy in action.

 - Resources for Ignatian Pedagogy: This is a list of suggested readings and resources on the Jesuit mission and Ignatian pedagogy.

 - The Faculty Center for Ignatian Pedagogy (FCIP): This website offers information on FCIP's university-wide mission to support and educate teachers according to the principles of Ignatian pedagogy.
 FCIP encourages excellence in teaching by facilitating the role of faculty in the formation of students as whole persons.
 The Center promotes the implementation of creative teaching strategies that reflect the intellectual, social and spiritual context of today's students, often holding teaching workshops on technology and classroom strategies and offering online teaching certification through a special course.